waynecarter/simple-intelligence/README.md

 ![iPad Demo Setup](images/ipad-demo-setup.png)

-This is the stand that I'm using or the iPad setup.
+This is the stand that I'm using for the iPad setup.
 You can find it [here](https://www.amazon.com/dp/B0C1MZGG1P) on Amazon.

 ![iPad Stand](images/ipad-stand.png)